pachyderm/docs/content/2.4.x/enterprise/activate-via-helm.md

 ## Before You Start

-- You must have a Pachyderm [Enterprise Activation Code](https://www.pachyderm.com/trial/).
+- You must have a Pachyderm [Enterprise License Key](https://www.pachyderm.com/trial/).
 - You must have pachctl and Pachyderm installed.
+- You must have the Pachyderm Helm repo downloaded.

 ## How to Activate Enterprise Pachyderm via Helm